GetAmbassador/redux-clerk/docs/Reducer.md

 ```

 ### Usage
-Once the reducer is configure, it will need added to the root reducer.
+Once the reducer is configured, it will need added to the root reducer.

 ```
 import todos from './reducers/todos'